Frequently Asked Questions

 Our neighborhood has no sidewalks, can we have an additional bus stop so our children do not have to walk to the existing stop?
 With the large number of streets and roads in the Ambridge Area School District, it is necessary for some students to walk on streets or roads in neighborhoods with no sidewalks.

 What if I think that my child’s walk to the bus stop is unsafe?
-R.J.
-Rhodes Transit Inc and district personnel will both review bus safety concerns.
+ABC Transit and district personnel will both review bus safety concerns.
 This review may involve a site visit.
 Based on a review of conditions, the bus company submits a recommendation to the district to keep the current stop or recommends a new stop location.

 School Delays/Cancellations/Late Buses